 The Fuji X100 suffered from a lousy menu system, extremely slow auto focus, and even slower manual focus.
 The firmware updates tried to improve things (and to some extend they did), but as time was passing by, I kept choosing the Leica M8 over the X100, even for low light situations.

 I have personally tested both cameras against each other at an older post.
 As you will see, the differences between the two are subtle.
 In my opinion, the M8 wins by a small margin (don’t forget the M8 is 6 years old camera), probably due to the way its CCD sensors renders an image.
 This advantage of course ends beyond ISO 320, where the X100 with its CMOS sensor really goes ahead.

-At the same time, I had purchased the Sony NEX 5N as my small camera system for family snapshots and travels.
+At the same time, I had purchased the Sony NEX 5N as my small camera system for casual snapshots and travels.
 The NEX is a demon speed, with myriads of features compared to the X100.
 The kit lens does not reach the quality of the Fujinon, but the NEX can take legacy lenses and improve massively its outcome.
 So, after much thought, there was not room in my arsenal for X100.